Initial example

 Warning

-The first time you execute fridadrp-ifu_simulator the output in the terminal will show that some auxiliary files are downloaded and stored in a cache directory.
-You don’t need to be concerned about the specific location unless you want to have a look at these files.
+The first time you execute fridadrp-ifu_simulator, the output in the terminal will show that some auxiliary files are being downloaded and stored in a cache directory.
+You don’t need to worry about the specific location unless you want to examine these files.

-To facilitate the identification of the script parameters, we are making use of the backslash \ symbol to indicate a line continuation.
-The backslash symbol escapes the next character from being interpreted by the shell.
-If the next character after the backslash is a newline character, then that newline will not be interpreted as the end of the command by the shell.
+To facilitate the identification of the script parameters, we use the backslash \ symbol to indicate line continuation.
+The backslash escapes the next character from being interpreted by the shell.
+If the character following the backslash is a newline, then that newline will not be interpreted as the end of the command.
 Instead, it effectively allows a command to span multiple lines.

 (venv_frida) $ fridadrp-ifu_simulator \